Nate Lowe Player Props: Rangers vs. Yankees

-The Texas Rangers, including Nate Lowe (.449 on-base percentage in past 10 games, 82 points above season-long percentage), battle starter Luis Severino and the New York Yankees at Yankee Stadium, Saturday at 4:05 PM ET.
+Nate Lowe and his .489 on-base percentage over his past 10 games (124 points higher than his season-long percentage), will be in action for the Texas Rangers against the New York Yankees and Gerrit Cole on June 25 at 1:35 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Yankees.
+He had a hitless showing in his most recent game (0-for-3) against the Yankees.

 Nate Lowe Game Info & Props vs. the Yankees